RACIAL EQUITY

 Resources on equity, antiracism, and whiteness in organic food systems

-3. Tiffany LaShae, Virtual Presentation: History of Racism in US Agriculture & Organic: The Last 100 Years.
-Recording here, and supporting
+4. Tiffany LaShae, Virtual Presentation: History of Racism in US Agriculture & Organic: The Last 100 Years.
+Recording here,.

 For a more complete list of resources related to racial equity in organic agriculture aggregated by NOC, visit our racial equity in organic resource page.